 First and foremost, Kyoto is known for its numerous temples.
 There are over 1500 Buddhist temples in the city.
 While each one is unique and worth a visit, here are some of the top temples to visit in Kyoto.

 Kinkakuji – Also known as the Golden Pavilion.
 As the name infers, the temple is literally covered in gold.
 The second and third stories of the temple are covered in gold leaf making for a spectacular sight.
 While you can’t enter the temple, the surrounding grounds are well worth a visit.
 A large pond reflects the golden brilliance and beautiful gardens that surround the temple.

 Ginkakuji – The Silver Pavilion.
-Unlike the Golden Pavilion, Ginkakuji is not actually covered in silver.
+Unlike the Golden Pavilion, Ginkakuji is not actually covered in silver as the Japanese name suggests.
 Yet, its lack of metallic adornment does not make it any less worth a visit.
 The entire grounds of Ginkakuji actually includes 6 other temple buildings.
 Most notable on the grounds are the gardens.
 A dry sand garden known as the “Sea of Silver Sand” and the moss garden will be some of the highlights of your visit.

-Chionin Temple – Most well-known for the Sanmon Gate that marks the temples entrance.
+Chionin Temple – It is best known for the Sanmon Gate that marks the temple’s entrance.
 This massive gate is impossible to miss and sure to inspire awe.
 Inside the temple make sure to check out the Miedo and Amidado Halls, the main buildings of the temple.
 Also, on the grounds are several beautiful gardens that you will not want to miss.

 These are just a few of the many temples in Kyoto that are worth a visit.
 If you find yourself with extra time on your hands in Kyoto, there are many temple guides online that can provide more detailed recommendations.